Microb-vn/pyMediaNames/README.md

 - When no valid EXIF data could be extracted from the picture, the EXIF date&time will be set to what was found by the filename analyses or the file's date&time of creation.
 When that happens, the Camera details in the EXIF data will be set to Model:SCRIPT, Make:pyMediaNames_V1.0, ImageDescription:DESCRIPTION IS AUTO ADDED BY MEDIA ORGANIZER SCRIPT.\
 Only when the NewDateTime parameter of the settingsfile is hardcoded to a date, that date will be used to update the EXIF datetime field.

-> *WARNING: In linux, most filesystems do not store the file creation date, so the script will possibly return the file's last modification date.
+> *WARNING1: In linux, most filesystems do not store the file creation date, so the script will possibly return the file's last modification date.
 As this possibly can be #not# the actual file creation date, this may give a less accurate result*

+> Warning2: Always be carefull not to run the script twice against the same files.
+The first filename date changes may have affected the filennames in such away that the date recognition rules for the filenames no longer apply.
+This can have undesired side effects!

 ## Configuration